TOA-Berlin-TicTacToe/toa-tic-tac-toe-starter-kit/README.md

 1. getUtility
 2. getSuccessors

-We then created a bunch of helper methods, like “didPlayerWin(board, player)” so that we could implement these.
+We then created a bunch of helper methods, like `didPlayerWin(board, player)` so that we could implement these.
 We didn’t really talk much about minimax itself.
 What is actually going on?
 Well, as mentioned in section 1, minimax is based on the Min will try to minimize the score while Max will try to maximize the score.
 This allows us to predict actions as the game goes on.
 If Min can chose, Min will always chose a path going towards a final state where the score is -10, 0 or as a last resort 10.
 Max will do the opposite.
 When considering the start (empty board) we can’t say much.
 But by simulating games (performing action after action) we can find all possible outcomes.
 Once we found an outcome where we win, we can see if this outcome is reachable by playing the game backwards.
 If not, we try another outcome where we win (or get the highest possible score).
 See fig. 4 for a visualization of leaf nodes and their associated scores.

 TODO IMAGE